 While a significant number of veterans are applying for disability compensation benefits nationwide, it is not possible to predict the volume of referrals at any given time.

 As such, we will work closely with your office to ensure scheduling is as efficient and fair as possible.
-Additionally, “No Shows” are reimbursed at your approved rate.
+Additionally, “No Shows” are reimbursed at your approved rate according to your fee schedule.

 How do I receive payment for examinations I provide?

-There are no billing requirements or invoices you need to send in order to receive payment as completed exams are automatically tracked and viewable within our online portal.
+There are no billing requirements or invoices you will need to send in order to receive payment as completed exams are automatically tracked and viewable within an online portal.

 What is the minimum time I can commit to providing exams?